mohsinmahmood12/Image-denoising/README.md

 ## Installation

-- Clone this repo to your local machine using `https://github.com/mohsinmahmood12/Image-denoising.git`
+- Clone this repo to your local machine using `git clone https://github.com/mohsinmahmood12/Image-denoising.git`

 ## Usage

-- Run the `Image_denoising.ipynb` notebook to train the model and see the results.
+- Run the `Image Denoising using AutoEncoders.ipynb` notebook to train the model and see the results.

 ## References